Claire Nottage: Contributor

 The major problem with 6G is expected to be the fact that although faster, it will not be able to transmit over great distances.
 This has also been the case (to a degree) with the shift from 4G to 5G, but it is expected that for 6G, operating over very high frequencies, the distance the signal can reach will be very short indeed.

-This will require considerably more hubs than 5G – potentially scattered all around our homes.
+6G then will likely require considerably more hubs than 5G – potentially scattered all around our homes.
 As a result, it may be the case that there may be fewer masts and instead our phones will be used as transmitters rather than just receivers, allowing 6G to operate in a vast mesh system.

 Countries and businesses around the world are already in a race to build 6G, with vast sums of money being pumped into research and development.
 China and the USA are at the forefront of this competition, with their eyes trained firmly on the potential use of 6G for military purposes, including in early warning systems.